convisoappsec/conviso-docs/docs/integrations/github-actions.md

 * You have your API Key, a code that identifies you to Conviso Platform.
 Find yours [using this tutorial](../api/generate-apikey.md).

-* You must also set two environment variable for the runner: **FLOW_API_KEY**.
+* You must also set an environment variable for the runner: **CONVISO_API_KEY**.
 These codes tell Conviso Platform which project and account you are using.
 To do this on Github, you must:
     * Go to your project’s **Settings > Secrets and Variables** and expand the **Actions** section.
     * Select **New Repository Secret** and fill in the details.
 * After creating a variable, you can use it in the ```.yml``` configuration file or job scripts.